-The uOttawa Library offers three types of open educational resources (OER) grants:
+The uOttawa Library offers two types of open educational resources (OER) grants:

-- 1. To support the adoption of existing OER

-- 2. To support the adaptation of existing OER

-- 3. To support the creation of new OER
+- 1. To support the adaptation of existing OER - 2.
+To support the creation of new OER

 OER can be textbooks, entire courses, videos, podcasts, simulations, case studies, slides, and more.
 The key common element is that they can be openly distributed and adapted because they come at no cost to the user and are not subject to the usual copyright restrictions.
 This openness is most often indicated by a Creative Commons licence.